WWE Rumors: Raw’s Braun Strowman Getting A Monster Push — Could He Win The Royal Rumble?

 WWE rumors for Raw making the rounds indicate that Braun Strowman may actually be in line to win this year’s Royal Rumble battle royal, giving him the opportunity to challenge for WWE Raw’s Universal title at this year’s WrestleMania in Orlando.

-Braun, who has been slowly building momentum in recent weeks on WWE Raw with dominant wins over Sami Zayne and others, would presumably be paired off against WWE’s resident “Big Dog,” in Roman Reigns, were the WWE Raw rumors to prove true.
+Braun, who has been slowly building momentum in recent weeks on WWE Raw with dominant wins over Sami Zayn and others, would presumably be paired off against WWE’s resident “Big Dog,” in Roman Reigns, were the WWE Raw rumors to prove true.

 Brock Lesnar and Braun Strowman face off in 2016 Royal Rumble Match: https://t.co/GNBSsJl4OB via @YouTube